 Practice this object lesson ahead of time to determine the exact amount of sand to use.

 Choose an older child to help you hold the jar.

 Say: In this children’s Bible lesson, this jar represents our day, and we have many things to fit into that day.

-Have your helper hold up the jar during the entire activity so everyone can see.
+Then have your helper hold up the jar during the entire activity so everyone can see.

 Say: Let’s see if we can get all these activities inside it.
 Begin putting the sand in, a little at a time, asking kids to call out things that fill their days, such as school, getting ready for school, watching TV, eating, and more.

 Say: Now that we have all that in our day, let’s see if we can fit the important things in our day.
 What are the important things you need to do to ensure that your relationship with Jesus is strong?

 Place the rocks in the jar as you repeat what they say.
 Add things if they don’t say enough, such as prayer, reading the Bible, thinking about God, talking about God, and more.
 The rocks will not all fit into the container with the sand.

 Say: Hmmm.
 This is a lot like our lives.
 We get so busy doing “things” that we often leave out the priorities.